core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 that a transport layer protocol, such as TCP, offers additional information about the session lifecycle.
 UDP, on the other hand, does not provide such information to a NAT and timeouts tend to be much shorter {{HomeGateway}}.
 According to
-{{HomeGateway}} the mean between TCP and UDP NAT binding timeouts is 386 minutes (TCP) and 160 seconds (UDP).
+{{HomeGateway}} the mean for TCP and UDP NAT binding timeouts is 386 minutes (TCP) and 160 seconds (UDP).
 Shorter timeout values require keepalive messages to be sent more frequently.
 Hence, the use of CoAP over TCP requires less frequent transmission of keep-alive messages.

-* TCP utilizes more sophisticated congestion and flow control mechanisms, which is useful for the transfer of larger payloads.
-In the context of IoT deployments, such transfers could be firmware updates.
-There is, however, ongoing work to add advanced congestion control to CoAP as well, see {{-cocoa}}.
+* TCP utilizes more sophisticated congestion and flow control mechanisms than the default mechanisms provided by CoAP over UDP, which is useful for the transfer of larger payloads.
+(Work is, however, ongoing to add advanced congestion control to CoAP over UDP as well, see {{-cocoa}}.)

-Note that the use of CoAP over UDP (and CoAP over DTLS over UDP) is still the recommended transport for use constrained node networks, particularly when used in concert with blockwise transfer.
+Note that the use of CoAP over UDP (and CoAP over DTLS over UDP) is still the recommended transport for use in constrained node networks, particularly when used in concert with blockwise transfer.
 CoAP over TCP is applicable for those cases where the networking infrastructure leaves no other choice.
 The use of CoAP over TCP leads to a larger code size, more roundtrips, increased RAM requirements and larger packet sizes.
-Developers implementing CoAP over TCP are encouraged to read
+Developers implementing CoAP over TCP are encouraged to consult
 {{I-D.gomez-lwig-tcp-constrained-node-networks}} for guidance on low-footprint TCP implementations for IoT devices.

-Emerging standards such as Lightweight Machine to Machine {{LWM2M}} currently use CoAP over UDP as a transport and require support for CoAP over TCP to address the issues above and to protect investments in existing CoAP implementations and deployments.
+Standards based on CoAP such as Lightweight Machine to Machine {{LWM2M}} currently use CoAP over UDP as a transport; adding support for CoAP over TCP enables them to address the issues above for specific deployments and to protect investments in existing CoAP implementations and deployments.

 Although HTTP/2 could also potentially address the need for enterprise firewall traversal,